CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 }
 ```

-The rejection of this proposal is attributed to the mismatch between the value set in the Playground, which is `PC1 == 7`,
+The rejection reason is attributed to the mismatch between the value set in the Playground, which is `PC1 == 7`,
 and the requirement in the acceptance logic, which is `PC1 >= 10`.